From Sparkles to Sparks: Just Click Your Heels (or Hiking Boots) and Go!

 A bit of trivia: In 1870, Utah’s territorial legislature unanimously granted women the right to vote just months after trailblazing Wyoming but 50 years before the country did so.
 It doesn’t seem surprising that an initial spark of the suffrage movement ignited here.
 These women weren’t afraid; they had just hauled handcarts filled with their families and dreams over the Rocky Mountains!

-2020 marks the centennial of the ratification of the 19th Amendment to the United States Constitution.
+2020 marked the centennial of the ratification of the 19th Amendment to the United States Constitution.
 Ratification meant more than, “Women got the vote.”
 It meant a lot of women resolved to make it happen despite having not a single woman in Congress!
 Women across the country lobbied, convinced and demanded (men in) the House and Senate and the legislatures of three-quarters of the states to change the U.S. Constitution granting women the right to vote in local, state and federal elections.
 It wasn’t fast or easy.
 It didn’t alter their lives overnight (women are still waiting for ratification of the Equal Rights Amendment granting equal rights under the law), but those women knew in their minds, hearts and souls that, working together, they could make what they desired — what seemed impossible at the time — happen.
 There are many opportunities for women to engage with others to find solutions to meet desires, goals or dreams, and they don’t have to be monumental or universal.
 (Read: "Women in the Wild: Transformation and the Outdoors").

 Utah is Part of the Equation.